Latest Updates

 What’s the property like?

 The property is 19 acres including a pond.
-Most of the area is currently wooded but there will be some clearing to allow for construction.
+Most of the area is currently wooded but there has been some clearing to allow for construction.
 About 15 acres will remain undeveloped because of easements and other wetland restrictions.
 The site is adjacent to a school and a large and growing community, Wendell Falls, but there are buffers between our site and both.
-The site is easy access to Raleigh (~20 minutes).
+The site is easy access to Raleigh (~15 minutes).
 There are plans for a large new county park near the site and a satellite campus of Wake Medical Center opened in 2024.
-In December 2021 a Publix opened just a 3-minute drive away as well as Treelight Square, a small shopping area that opened early in 2023 and is continuing to expand.
+In December 2021 a Publix opened just a 3-minute drive or 10-minute walk away as well as Treelight Square, a small shopping area that opened early in 2023 and continues to expand.

 Common Space

-There will be trails, gardens, green space for the community but not a dedicated common house per se.
-The existing house on the property is ideally suited to accommodate community meals, events, celebrations, etc. It also serves as the home of one of our members.
+There are trails, gardens and green space for the community but not a dedicated common house per se.
+An existing house on the property is ideally suited to accommodate community meals, events, celebrations, etc. It also serves as the home of one of our members.

 Subdivision

-At this point lots have been recorded and home construction on those individual lots can commence.
+At this point lots have been recorded and home construction on those individual lots is well underway with multiple homes now completed!
 In addition, another existing house on the other side of the pond became available and was purchased by community members, so we will end up with 13 homes.
-So three families are currently living in the community and we expect that most other members will be moving into their respective homes some time in 2024.
+So four families are currently living in the community and we expect that most other members will be moving into their respective homes some time in early 2025.
 Our timeline helps better explain past and future milestones.

 HOA